ConnerDeFeo/ConnerDeFeo/README.md

 ## Experience 🐳

-### Computer Systems Intern
+### Software Engineer Intern
 **Linde** · May 2026 – Present
-- Collaborating with a data scientist to design and deploy a full-stack production forecasting tool that automates volume planning for plant managers, replacing a manual process
+- Collaborated with a data scientist to design and deploy a full-stack production forecasting tool that saves 1 hour a day for plant managers overseeing multiple millions in revenue of daily product production
-- Built with ASP.NET and React TypeScript frontend, Postgres backend, deployed on Azure, Owning the full-stack implementation end to end
+- Built with ASP.NET and React TypeScript frontend, Postgres backend, deployed on Azure, owning the full-stack implementation end-to-end

 ### Software Engineer Team Lead
 **Accessible Learning Labs** · Jan 2025 – Present